plangrid/pdf-annotate/README.md

 An opinionated setup, which assumes you have certain python versions installed, and that you use `pyenv`, is provided by `make setup`.
 After this you can run `tox` to run tests.

+### Manual tests
+Fully automated testing is difficult for things that depend on the complexities of PDF viewers.
+When making changes, it's good practice to compare the file `tests/end_to_end/pdfs/end_to_end.pdf`, which is generated during testing, with `expected.pdf` in the same directory.
+To ensure rotation is handled correctly, there is also `end_to_end_rotated_90.pdf` and corresponding expected file.

+By default, the file will be the one generated during the last python version's `tox` run.
+To check a specific version, use e.g. `tox -e py27`.